 All real and personal property is subject to taxation unless expressly exempt by statute.
-The District of Columbia real property tax, as of October 1, 2000, is based on four classifications:
+The District of Columbia real property tax, as of October 1, 2001, is based on four classifications:

-(a) Class One Property - improved residential real property that is owner-occupied and contains five or fewer dwelling units (whether as a row, detached, or semi-detached structure), or a single dwelling unit owned as a condominium and used exclusively for non-transient owner-occupied residential dwelling purposes.
+(a) Class One Property - improved residential real property that contains five or fewer dwelling units (whether as a row, detached, or semi-detached structure), or a single dwelling unit owned as a condominium and used exclusively for non-transient owner-occupied residential dwelling purposes.
 Improved residential real property owned by a cooperative housing association also shall be classified as Class One Property, provided that at least 50 percent of the dwelling units are occupied by the shareholders or members of the cooperative housing association.

 Unimproved (vacant) property that abuts and has identical ownership with a Class One Property also shall be considered Class One Property.
+A \$30,000 homestead exemption for property that is owner-occupied.